 The bane of bushcraft in my local forest – giant ant hills teeming with millions of large wood ants.
 Each time I kneel to photograph fungi or some other photogenic flora and fauna, massive ants crawl over my legs.
 You’d be amazed at where they can bite… and they bite hard.
 A hammock would beContinue reading “Giant ant hill”

 I had a bit of a surprise when I saw this immense white bird standing in the stream.
 Looking like a giant white heron, the Great Egret (Ardea alba) was obviously lost and far from its native territory hundreds of miles to the south west in Hungary.
-Sadly, it moved before I could get the camera out and capture its face but its clean white wings in flight make it look angelic.
+Sadly, it moved before I could get theContinue reading “Great Egret”

 After the trip to Croatia and then the UK this summer, I was glad to have a little time back in the village in Slovakia to go off to the hills and forest and reconnect.
 The weather’s been awful so I had to time my walks between heavy rainstorms.
 This is the view from theContinue reading “It’s good to be home”

 The hills are alive with flowers and insects.
 One thing I really noticed while camping in the woods in the UK earlier this month is the utter lack of insects, apart from the odd hornet.
 Out here, the ground crawls and the air buzzes with them.

 We’ve had a lot of smooth snakes (Coronella austriaca) this year.
 Until you get close enough to see the stripe through their eye, they resemble adders.
 This one was lying dead just outside my front gate.
 I would have taken its skin but the wound on its belly was full of wriggling things…